Master's Degree Program and Requirements

 - ELEN 115 Electronic Circuits I

 The advisor will determine which courses must be taken to meet these requirements.
-Undergraduate core courses will not be included in the 45 units required for the MSEE.
+Undergraduate core courses will not be included in the 46 units required for the Master's of Science in Electrical and Computer Engineering.